-Workspace ONE UEM Health Check for a hospital
+Workspace ONE UEM Health Check at Central Hospital

-A central hospital with more than 5000 employees had problems with all newly deployed Unified Access Gateway (UAG). comdivision was called in to run a health check on the system to find the culprit to ensure redundant access and communication between sites .
-Also, during the on-premises deployment of Workspace ONE UEM, a number of tickets were raised with the software vendor that needed to be addressed by comdivision’s specialist because these tickets have been open for a while.
+A central hospital with more than 5000 employees experienced problems with all newly deployed Unified Access Gateways (UAG).
+Comdivision was called in to conduct a health check on the system to identify the culprit and ensure reliable access and communication between sites.
+Additionally, during the on-premises deployment of Workspace ONE UEM, a number of tickets were raised with the software vendor that needed to be addressed by comdivision’s specialist because these tickets had been open for a while.

-When the hospital workers’ devices cannot communicate with the internal infrastructure, that is irritating at best and downright dangerous at worst.
-If patient data has been updated with crucial new information, but the data cannot be accessed in timely manner, the health of the patient is at stake.
+When the hospital workers’ devices cannot communicate with the internal infrastructure, this can be frustrating, or in the worst case, extremely hazardous.
+If patient data has been updated with crucial new information, but cannot be accessed in a timely manner, the health of the patient is at stake.

-“We have capable people in our IT department for day to day operations” said the head of Workplace Management, “but sometimes you hit a roadblock and need someone that is very experienced in the initial deployment and looks at it with a fresh set of eyes”.
+“We have capable people in our IT department for day-to-day operations,” said the head of Workplace Management, “but sometimes you hit a roadblock and need someone who is very experienced in the initial deployment and looks at it with a fresh set of eyes.”

-Reinhard Partmann, comdivision’s project lead on the case, knew how crucial a quick solution was: “Obviously, as a hospital you need redundant systems for almost any part of the IT landscape” knew Partmann, “so this issue needed to get fixed fast!
-We had to approach this issue methodically during the health-check and that’s why we doublechecked the prerequisites, networking, sizing and configuration of the systems involved.”
+Reinhard Partmann, comdivision’s project lead on the case, understood how crucial a quick solution was.
+“Obviously, as a hospital, you need redundant systems for almost any part of the IT landscape,” Partmann knew, “so this issue needed to be fixed fast!
+We had to approach this issue methodically during the health check and that’s why we double-checked the prerequisites, networking, sizing, and configuration of the systems involved.”

 In our after-action report, we documented all our findings and the next steps for the customer.
-Changes even more important, so called quick fixes need to be documented.
-Because those are often the missing piece in a bigger picture when scaling out the infrastructure.
+It is crucial to document changes, especially so-called 'quick fixes', as they often are the missing piece in a bigger picture when scaling out the infrastructure.

 Questions?